 Standardized credit risk weights were used in the credit assessment of asset exposures.
 Third party credit assessments were based on ratings by international credit assessment agencies Standard & Poor's, Moody's and Fitch, and BSP-recognized domestic credit assessment agencies such as PhilRatings.
-Per BSP guidelines, domestic debt issuances may be rated by Bangko Sentral-recognized domestic credit assessment agencies or by international credit assessment agencies which have developed a national rating system acceptable to the Bangko Sentral.
+Per BSP guidelines, domestic debt issuances may be rated by Bangko Sentral-recognized domestic credit assessment agencies which have developed a national rating system acceptable to the Bangko Sentral.
 Internationally-issued debt obligations shall be rated by Bangko Sentral-recognized international credit assessment agencies only.